filipebodas/Data-Do/SQL/OVER.md

 # **OVER CLAUSE**

-The `OVER ()` clause It allows you to specify the set of rows within a query that the aggregate function should operate on, rather than operating on the entire result set.
+The `OVER ()` clause allows you to specify the set of rows within a query that the aggregate function should operate on, rather than operating on the entire result set.

 In this example, the `OVER ()` clause is not making use of the `PARTITION BY`.
 This means that the entire dataset from the query is one and only partition.